Vargasavour Recipes

 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.

-• Ladyfingers: I brush the biscuits with strawberry syrup rather than dipping, so they absorb enough moisture without going soggy.
-They make perfect layers.
+• Ladyfingers: I brush the biscuits with strawberry syrup rather than dipping, so they absorb enough moisture without going soggy and give the dessert that classic tiramisu-style layered texture.

 How to Make Strawberry Tiramisu